-Enchiladas are a corn tortilla filled with cheeses, meats and sometimes vegetables, then topped with a chile based sauce and baked in the oven.
-The oozy melt-in-your mouth Mexican flavors leave you immediately craving another bite.
-Enchilada sauces are usually made with Ancho, New Mexico or Guajillo Chilies, however sometimes you see them prepared with Mole’ or Salsa Verde (tomatillo) sauce, which provides a completely different experience.
+Enchiladas, corn tortillas filled with cheese, meat and many times vegetables, are most often topped with red chili sauce and baked in the oven.
+Enchilada sauces can be made with a variety of different chilies like; Ancho, New Mexico or Guajillo, however sometimes they are prepared with Mole’ or Salsa Verde (Tomatillo) sauce, which offers a much different Mexican food experience.

-This recipe for Rostisserie Chicken Enchiladas Verdes are an easy combination of store-bought roasted chicken with my homemade tomatillo salsa – the salsa recipe is already on my blog.
-They can be assembled in minutes, if you make the salsa ahead, with dinner on the table in no time.
-You might want to double the batch of enchiladas and freeze a pan for another meal or a Mexican Fiesta like Cinco de Mayo this Friday!
+This recipe is an easy combination of store-bought roasted chicken with my homemade Tomatillo Salsa – the salsa recipe is already on my blog.
+They can be assembled in minutes, especially if you make the salsa ahead, or if time is really tight, you can buy store-bought salsa.
+You might want to double the batch of enchiladas and freeze a pan for another meal or a Mexican Fiesta, like Cinco de Mayo just around the corner.

 1/2 rotisserie chicken